Common Area Maintenance (CAM) Charges: What to Know

 What To Know About Common Area Maintenance

-Regardless of what type of building you occupy, you will probably pay common area maintenance charges (CAM).
+Regardless of what type of commercial property you occupy, you will probably pay common area maintenance charges (CAM).
 Anything that you share with the other tenants – or that you don't control within the walls of your suite – is a common area.

 New call-to-action